Trump administration begins formal withdrawal from World Health Organization - Local News 8

 The number of coronavirus cases continues to surge across the US and in various countries around the world.

-There are at least 2,953,423 cases of coronavirus in the US, and at least 130,546 people have died from the virus in the country, according to Johns Hopkins University’s tally of cases.
+There are at least 2,953,423 cases of coronavirus in the US, and at least 130,546 people have died from the virus in the country, according to Johns Hopkins University’s tally.

-On Monday, Johns Hopkins reported 17,346 new cases and 261 deaths.
-The totals include cases from all 50 states, the District of Columbia and other US territories, as well as repatriated cases.
+In the span of a week and a half, the number of US coronavirus cases reported each day has doubled, and officials are saying this is still the first wave of the pandemic.

 Trump has repeatedly insisted that the rise of cases in the US is purely the result of increased testing, but a WHO official knocked down that claim on Monday.